 A trip can either be booked on its own or as part of a day spent in the Harbour with the Harbour Education Service.
 An experienced teacher will be on board and the focus of the trip will be planned in advance to make sure the students get the most from the visit.
 The boat and crew have been fully certified by the Maritime and Coastguard Agency to ensure that we are providing the highest level of safety whilst on board.
 Please contact the Harbour Education Service who will be pleased to provide more information.

-The Aquabus C60 is a pollution-free, solar-powered catamaran that can reach 11 knots while transporting 60 people.
-However in Chichester Harbour we are licensed to carry a maximum of around 50 and speed is restricted to 8 knots.
+Solar Heritage is an Aquabus C60, a pollution-free, solar-powered catamaran that can reach 11 knots while transporting 60 people.
+However in Chichester Harbour we are licensed to carry a maximum of 50 passengers and speed is restricted to 8 knots.